DCC-CC4401/2019-1-BC-ML-007-T4/include/README.md

 # Dependencies

-This directory includes all necesary files for Bootstrap
+This directory includes all necesary files for Bootstrap and Fontawesome to work.